 - Entrance to the walls is between 8am and 8pm and costs around €8 or it appears to be free after dark…

-Have you visited any of Europe’s walled cities?
+Have you visited any of Europe’s walled cities with children?
+Have you taken a family city break?
 Let me know in the comments below.